psrc/psrc.github.io/_posts/2020-05-05-covid-19-biking.md

 Here are the questions we explored :

-  *1. Have numbers of people biking and walking decreased in March 2020 comparing to previous months/years?*
+  *1. Have numbers of people biking decreased in March and April 2020 comparing to previous months/years?*

   *2. Was there a decrease in biking after Work from Home or stay-at-home orders?*

-  *3. How has the people's behavior changed?*
+  *3. How has the people's biking behavior changed?*

 ## Data